canonical/kernel-docs/docs/reference/kernel-upload-rights.rst

 Those who are allowed to upload the kernel to the Ubuntu archive have a serious responsibility.

-To obtain per package upload rights for the Ubuntu kernel, you can apply to become a member of the ubuntu-kernel-uploaders_ team in Launchpad.
+To obtain per package upload rights for the Ubuntu kernel, you need to apply to become a member of the ubuntu-kernel-uploaders_ team in Launchpad.
 People can join this team only after going through a thorough application and review process.